mmalsi/papers/journal.md

 C 14:39

 #Acknowledgement
-Thank the EU for for funding
+Thank the EU for for funding.